computamike/Selfietorium/README.md

 # Selfietorium
-A python based photo booth thing, being developed for a wedding November 2017.
+A python based photo booth thing, being developed for a wedding November 2017 - will be running using raspberry pi

 Photos are template based and support overlays.
 You can then take multiple photos and composite them within the template.